Find results near a specified location

 (Job) Listings > Settings > Google Maps API Key

-The Listify theme itself has a second settings to enter the Google Maps API key, at:
+The Listify theme itself has a second setting to enter the Google Maps API key, at:

 Appearance > Customize > Listings > Map settings